Games

 Gamification adds game-like elements (points, badges, leaderboards) to non-game contexts to boost engagement.
 Serious Games are fully immersive video games designed primarily to teach a specific skill or curriculum (like Navigo or Word Fun World).
 We specialise in developing both.

 Yes.
-We have extensive experience collaborating with pedagogical experts, curriculum designers, and academic institutions (such as Cambridge University Press and the BBC).
+We have extensive experience collaborating with pedagogical experts, curriculum designers, and academic institutions (such as Cambridge University Press and the Museum of London).
 We build the game mechanics around your learning objectives to ensure the gameplay reinforces the education, rather than distracting from it.

 Yes.
 We can build back-end systems that track student progress, playtime, and quiz results, and then export that data to your internal dashboards or LMS.
 This allows teachers and administrators to monitor engagement and learning outcomes in real-time.